 When you have gastroparesis, the amount of fats and fiber that you eat can greatly affect how intense your symptoms are.
-Dietary adjustments are sometimes the first method of treatment suggested to people who have gastroparesis.
+Dietary changes are sometimes the first method of treatment suggested to people who have gastroparesis.

 If you have gastroparesis, it’s important to focus on getting the nutrition that you need while eating small, frequent meals that are low in fat and easy to digest.

 Here’s a list of suggested foods that may help keep your gastroparesis in check:

 - smooth or creamy peanut butter